 Getting a handle on these drivers is the first step to accurately forecasting your budget and calculating the total cost of ownership.
 It helps you move beyond the sticker price to see the real value and ensures you’re only paying for the capabilities you actually need.
 Without this clarity, you risk either overpaying for features you’ll never use or choosing a cheaper solution that can’t handle your platform’s demands as it grows.
 The most significant factors influencing your costs will be the performance you require, the scale at which you operate, the specific features you implement, and where the processing actually happens.
 Let’s break down each of these elements so you can make a more informed decision for your platform.

-Accuracy and Speed Requirements
+Paying for Performance: Accuracy and Speed

 How precise and fast do you need your API to be?
 These two factors are major cost drivers.
 An API that delivers near-perfect accuracy in milliseconds requires more sophisticated algorithms and greater computational power than one that can afford a slight margin of error or a slower response time.
 For applications like payment authentication or fraud prevention, high accuracy is non-negotiable.
 The most important qualities in a facial recognition API often come down to its reliability and performance under pressure.
 Demanding higher accuracy and real-time speed means you’re paying for a premium, fine-tuned system capable of handling critical tasks without failure.